Steps in a Chapter 13 Bankruptcy Case

 Here's what you can expect in a typical Chapter 13 from start to finish.

 2. You'll prepare the bankruptcy petition and the proposed Chapter 13 plan.
-You must complete a large packet of forms consisting of the bankruptcy petition, schedules, and other required forms.
-In these forms, you'll be disclosing all of your property, debts, income, property transfers, and more.
+You must complete a large packet of forms, including the bankruptcy petition, schedules, and other required forms.
+You'll disclose all your property, debts, income, property transfers, and more in these forms.
 You must also draft and submit a proposed Chapter 13 repayment plan.
 The repayment plan is the crux of your Chapter 13 case.
-It's fairly complicated to come up with a plan that meets all legal requirements.
+It isn't easy to develop a plan that meets all legal requirements.
 This is one reason why many Chapter 13 filers hire an attorney.
 To learn more, see The Chapter 13 Repayment Plan.

 3. You file your bankruptcy petition, proposed plan, and other required documents.
 You or your attorney will file the bankruptcy papers along with your most recent tax return and proof that you've filed tax returns in the last four years.